eslint/eslint/docs/src/use/configure/configuration-files.md

 This configuration object applies to all JavaScript files except those ending with `.config.js`.
 Effectively, this is like having `files` set to `**/*`.
 In general, it's a good idea to always include `files` if you are specifying `ignores`.

-Note that negated `ignores` patterns do not cause any matching files to be linted automatically.
+Note that when `files` is not specified, negated `ignores` patterns do not cause any matching files to be linted automatically.
 ESLint only lints files that are matched either by default or by a `files` pattern not ending with `/*` or `/**`.

 ::: tip